To the Lighthouse: The passage of time

+A Victorian gendered analysis

+As the character of Mr. Ramsay compares his own complexity of self to that of a piano or the arrangement of the alphabet, Woolf is giving her audience an insight into the nature of how the man, or in this case how Woolf perceives the intellectual head of the Victorian household, is seen within his own mind.
+Woolf uses this character trait of a man like Mr. Ramsay to show the inner-workings of a family dynamic, with the man being the outwardly respected figure, while being the inwardly resented character (primarily by his children and himself).
+Mrs. Ramsay in this dynamic is the maternal and perfect figure the family relies on.
+The children need her protection from the truth of the world, and her husband needs her nurturement to succeed and boost his ego.
+As a picture of the Victorian era ideology, Mr. and Mrs. Ramsay act as the blueprint.
+With the addition of young character Lily Briscoe presenting the then new age ‘modern woman’, Mr. Ramsay is left with a unsatisfied lack of validation after their conversation on the beach in Part III.
+Instead of performing the task of encouraging and uplifting Mr. Ramsay – as expected of the Victorian woman – Lily turns a blind eye to Mr. Ramsay’s search for sympathy.
+Woolf often is seen exploring the binary between both man and woman, and generational gendered differences in her novels.

 Complexity of experience

 Large parts of Woolf's novel do not concern themselves with the objects of vision, but rather investigate the means of perception, attempting to understand people in the act of looking.
-To be able to understand thought, Woolf's diaries reveal, the author would spend considerable time listening to herself think, observing how and which words and emotions arose in her own mind in response to what she saw.
+To be able to understand thought, Woolf's diaries reveal, that the author would spend considerable time listening to herself think, observing how and which words and emotions arose in her mind in response to what she saw.

 Complexity of human relationships

-This examination of perception is not, however, limited to isolated inner-dialogues, but also analysed in the context of human relationships and the tumultuous emotional spaces crossed to truly reach another human being.
+This examination of perception is not, however, limited to isolated inner dialogues, but also analysed in the context of human relationships and the tumultuous emotional spaces crossed to truly reach another human being.
 Two sections of the book stand out as excellent snapshots of fumbling attempts at this crossing: the silent interchange between Mr. and Mrs. Ramsay as they pass the time alone together at the end of section 1, and Lily Briscoe's struggle to fulfill Mr. Ramsay's desire for sympathy (and attention) as the novel closes.